Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/troubleshooting/email_manage_quota/guide.en-gb.md

 >>
 > **Zimbra**
 >>
 >> The Zimbra Starter solution includes 15 GB of storage.
-If you would like to increase capacity, you can switch to the Zimbra Pro solution.
+If you would like to increase its capacity, you can switch to the Zimbra Pro solution.
 >> In the `Email account`{.action} tab of your platform, click the `...`{.action} button to the right of the account you want to modify, then click `Upgrade`{.action}.
 >> If you have a Zimbra Pro or Business solution, you already have the maximum capacity of 50 GB.
 You will need to free up space on your Zimbra account by deleting unnecessary items, or [archive your emails](#archiveorswitch) on your computer locally.